Har , har, Mahadev !

 This deadly dialogue has stayed with me even a decade after I first read Kashi ka Assi.While uttering this dialogue in the film,Sunny Deol slips ,and slips badly.Instead of the last ‘ka’ he utters ‘ke’,and also takes a brief pause after ‘dega’.
 This changes the entire meaning of the statement.Not that it impacts the film narrative,but its anathema to good taste.

-This is where u wonder why a director,as seasoned as Chandraprakash Dwivedi, would cast Sunny Deol in the role of a puritanical Kashi pandit.Poor guy speaks even normal,everyday Hindi in a schoolboy’s English accent.Its a wonder as well as to why would Sunny Paahji choose to this film in the first place ?Except this one slip of tongue ,Sunny has played this nuanced role with panache,and surprised me with the sincerity of his effort.
+This is where u wonder why a director,as seasoned as Chandraprakash Dwivedi, would cast Sunny Deol in the role of a puritanical Kashi pandit.Poor guy speaks even normal,everyday Hindi with a schoolboy’s English accent.Its a wonder as well as to why would Sunny Paahji choose to this film in the first place ?Except this one slip of tongue ,Sunny has played this nuanced role with panache,and surprised me with the sincerity of purpose.

 Pandey ji might not have had any qualms uttering b-ka or ke which is the punchline not just of Assi,but of the whole Kashi,but is nevertheless positioned as the last man standing against the onslaught of globalisation on the ghats .From a conservative pandit,who attends Kar Seva in Ayodhya,and detests the advent of foreigners on the ghats,Pandey ji goes through a personal upheaval and is transformed into an agent of change.I could never have imagined that Sunny Deol was capable of pulling this one off,but hats off to him for trying !